 Researchers in the Cosmic Frontier seem to have a clearer path forward.
 The big questions facing the community largely circle around the nature of dark matter, dark energy and cosmic neutrinos, for all of which there are already an array of experiments in progress and in development.

 Researchers in the field have expressed the view that the next ten years will be the "decade of dark matter detection".
 Jonathan Feng highlighted how complementary direct and indirect detection experiments seem to be on the verge of finding the elusive particles.
-Currently-running programs like the CDMS-II dark matter detector, Fermi-LAT gamma ray space telescope and IceCube's Deep Core neutrino detectors already have planned successors like SuperCDMS, HESS and PINGU respectively.
+Currently running programs like the CDMS-II dark matter detector, the VERITAS gamma-ray telescope, and IceCube's Deep Core neutrino detectors already have planned successors like SuperCDMS, CTA and PINGU, respectively.

 Dark energy is a thornier problem, but also one with a self-evident roadmap for the near future.